Ygy2020/MonInCom/README.md

 MonInCom
 ========

-Simply Java application that is an account income manager
+Simply Java Swing application that is an account income manager